elwizard33/Cyberpanel-Server-Wizard-Cleanup/docs/src/content/docs/chat.md

 # Chat mode

 Cyberzard’s chat mode gives you an interactive, on-mission assistant focused on CyberPanel anomaly detection.
-It uses a safe, permission-gated set of tools and a readable Rich UI.
+It uses a safe, permission-gated set of tools, persisted conversation memory (SQLite), and a readable TTY UI.

 ## What it does